Hakeem Jeffries launches bid to lead U.S. House Democrats | Politics

 Hakeem Jeffries launches bid to lead U.S. House Democrats

+U.S. lawmaker Hakeem Jeffries launched a bid on Friday to become Democratic leader in the House of Representatives, a day after the chamber's speaker, Nancy Pelosi, announced she was stepping down from their party leadership role.
+If as expected Jeffries wins the Nov.
+30 leadership election, Democrats will be placing party power squarely with New Yorkers.

-U.S. lawmaker Hakeem Jeffries launched a bid on Friday to become Democratic leader in the House of Representatives, a day after the chamber's speaker, Nancy Pelosi, announced that she was stepping down from her party leadership role.
+U.S. lawmaker Hakeem Jeffries launched a bid on Friday to become Democratic leader in the House of Representatives, a day after the chamber's speaker, Nancy Pelosi, announced she was stepping down from their party leadership role.
+Jeffries, 52, would be the first Black House Democratic leader, representing both the party's diverse voter base and a new generation of leadership.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)